 What is an Independent Children’s Lawyer?

-An Independent Children's Lawyer (ICL) is appointed by the Court to represent and promote the best interests of a child in family law proceedings.
+An Independent Children's Lawyer (ICL) is appointed by the Court to represent a child’s interest in family law proceedings.
 The ICL must act independently of the Court and the parties and use their own judgement to determine what orders would promote the best interests of the child.
-The ICL is required to consider the views of a child (where they are able to express them), however, this does not mean that the child becomes a decision-maker in the court process.
+ICLs are required to meet with the child and provide the child with an opportunity to express a view unless an exception applies.

 The appointment of an Independent Children’s Lawyer